Bill Wurtz: Music

 Wurtz's music has been classified as jazz pop, incorporating elements of lo-fi music, smooth jazz, funk, and easy listening.
 In an interview with Genius, Wurtz stated that "it's a good [...] songwriting technique to write about something bad with a good sounding melody, because if you can get people to feel good about something bad, then you're bulletproof in life."
 Wurtz's voice has been described by MEL Magazine as a "silky tenor with range and energy".
 He plays instruments including the piano, bass guitar, and drums.
 His songs feature prominent basslines, which he records on a keyboard rather than a bass guitar.

 Wurtz started making music at a very early age.
 In an interview with Bass Guitar magazine, he said he was "wholly self-taught" as a musician, and he downplayed the importance of music theory in songwriting and composition, saying, Theory' may be fun, but it's made of liquid and has a tendency to melt.
 The music comes first and then you figure out how to describe what happened, although fully describing it can never be done."

 Wurtz has mentioned pop singer-songwriter Paul McCartney and jazz fusion musicians Dave Weckl and Chick Corea as songwriting influences.
 Artists who have expressed admiration for Wurtz's music include indie musicians Daði Freyr and Sidney Gish, as well as DJ and producer Porter Robinson.

 Videos

 Wurtz's videos are typically set in a lo-fi, neon aesthetic and have been described as surreal and psychedelic.
-They often involve deadpan humor, clip art images, dancing stick figures, vaporwave-like transitions, and neon, sans-serif text on-screen.
+They feature music, animation, and voice acting by Wurtz himself.
+They often involve stream-of-consciousness writing, deadpan humor, clip art images, dancing stick figures, vaporwave-like transitions, and neon, sans-serif text on-screen.
 He said on the H3 Podcast that his aesthetic arose to "get the job done [...] the only way I can do it, really."
-His aesthetic has been compared to that of the early internet.
+His aesthetic has been compared to that of the early Internet.

-Wurtz is against running advertising on or accepting sponsorships for his videos, despite feeling pressure to do so.
+Wurtz's video uploads are more irregular than typical YouTube channels.
+He is against running advertising on or accepting sponsorships for his videos, despite feeling pressure to do so.
 He has explained that advertisements make him "uncomfortable" and that he thinks "they suck".
 Wurtz receives direct fan support through crowdfunding on Patreon, streams on music streaming services, and merchandise sales, but he does not heavily promote these revenue streams.